 The area is flanked by Amsterdam’s largest park, the Amsterdamse Bos, and the CoBrA Museum adds of a dash of culture.

 Het Oude Dorp

-‘The Old Village’ is the historic hub of the original settlement (1278) with the Amsterdamse Bos to the west and the town centre to the east.
+This is the historic hub of the original settlement (1278) with the Amsterdamse Bos to the west and the town center to the east.
 There’s a mix of older detached houses, farms, terraced houses, and apartments.

-Directly north of the town centre, this is considered classic Amstelveen with its wide streets, huge trees and post-war housing next to small parks.
-There are terraces, semidetached houses and villas.
+Directly north of the town center, this is classic Amstelveen with its wide streets, huge trees, and post-war housing next to small parks.
+There are terraces, semidetached houses, as well as villas.

-Running along the Amsterdamse Bos, there’s a mix of housing, shops and businesses in a variety of styles and periods.
-The Prinsessenbuurt in the north west of Patrimonium is known for large open spaces and detached houses, set among some of the oldest small parks in the area.
+Running alongside the Amsterdamse Bos, there’s a mix of housing, shops, and businesses in a variety of styles and periods.
+The Prinsessenbuurt in the northwest of Patrimonium has large open spaces and detached houses, set among some of the oldest small parks in the area.